sdesalas/automata/README.md

 ## autodiscovery

 The autodiscovery protocol allows an process of `automata` to discover attached USB microcontroller devices and their capabilities.
 There is no magic here.
-Each microcontroller attached via USB contains custom firmware that can be queried for a list of available actuator commands and well as examples of each command.
+Each microcontroller attached via USB contains custom firmware that can be queried over serial for a list of available actuator commands and well as examples of each command.

 This creates the following type of conversation: